markdmillerjr/markdmillerjr.github.io/projects/pac_code.md

         end
 ```

-Code that calculates slope of each segment and location of each segment on airfoil.
+Code that calculates the slope of each segment and location of each segment on airfoil.

 ```matlab
 % Next we need to determine the slope of each segment of the airfoil.
 This